 - 1. Unit sales prices or rental rates accessible to a broad range of mixed incomes. - a.
-Staff believes this criterion is not met due to both units having the same rental rate. - 2.
-Special Architectural Features. - a.
-The Project's façade dates back to 1867 and is reportedly the oldest brick, mortar, and iron building in Salem. - 3.
-Dedication of land or facilities for public use. - a.
-The Project completed alley improvements along its western border. - 4.
+Rental rates will range from \$1,375-\$1,995 per month. - 2.
+Recreation Facilities. - a.
+The building will feature a fitness center and aerobic space. - 3.
+Open Space. - The building will feature a rooftop deck for gatherings, grilling, seating, and a fire pit. - 4.
 Development or redevelopment of underutilized or blighted property. - a.
-The project will redevelop an underutilized property for residential and commercial use.

-- 5. Development in structures that may include ground level commercial space. - a.
-The Project will contain renovated ground floor commercial space. - 6.
-Development on existing surface parking lots. - a.
-The Project created two indoor parking spaces on a previous surface lot at the rear of the building. - 7.
+The project will develop a surface parking lot in downtown Salem. - 5.
+Development in structures that may include ground level commercial space. - a.
+The project will include seven live/work units on the first floor. - 6.
+Development of existing surface parking lots. - a.
+The project will develop a surface parking lot in downtown Salem. - 7.
 Provision of parking spaces within the structure. - a.
-The Project created two indoor parking spaces at the rear of the building.
+The project will include enclosed parking within the building footprint. - 8.
+Provision of amenities and/or programs supportive of the use of mass transit.

+a.
+The building will include a large-screen monitor displaying "TransitScreen" displaying real-time arrival information for Amtrak, Cherriots, and vehicle sharing systems.